Pushing all the right buttons

 ➕ The gameplay in TLV 2048 was cleverly designed to accommodate players with a range of preferences and abilities.
 While all players should have a reasonable level of fitness going in, you also don’t need to be a Ninja Warrior to play.
 Many challenges subtly had multiple tracks of difficulty built in — some areas that were easier to reach, others that involved more advanced climbing, swinging, flexibility, or strength.
 As mentioned above, the vibe strongly resembled the physical challenges at Boda Borg, and I grew particularly nostalgic upon playing one challenge that was nearly identical to a now-retired Boda Borg quest.

 ➕ The industrial, post-apocalyptic set aesthetic was compelling.
 Each environment was a new adventure, while still looking like it belonged in the same overall world.
-Given the game’s constant physicality, every part of the set needed to be solid — and it absolutely was.
+Given the game’s constant physicality, every part of the set needed to be solid — and they absolutely were.

 ➖ One challenge had unreliable floor sensors.
 It was a palpable drop in energy to constantly fail a challenge when it was the game’s fault, not ours.